The Hornet's Nest (novel)

 The Hornet's Nest: A Novel of the Revolutionary War is a 2003 novel by Jimmy Carter.
 It features the American Revolutionary War as fought in the Deep South, and is the first fictional publication by any president of the United States.

+The New York Times likened Carter's prose to a school teacher delivering a lesson.
+It praised his "congenial" tone and meticulous descriptions of colonial life but felt the narrative was bogged down by long explanations of political events.

+In a 2024 retrospective on Carter's life, the Atlanta Journal-Constitution called it "flawed fiction" but still described it as worthy of attention.